Overview

 International Baccalaureate

-For this programme of study we will accept: Higher Level Mathematics: Analysis and Approaches or Applications and Interpretation.
+For this programme of study we will accept: Higher Level Mathematics: Analysis and Approaches or Mathematics: Applications and Interpretation

 Other international entry requirements

 We accept a range of qualifications from different countries.
-For these and general requirements including English language see the accepted entry qualifications from your country .
+For courses in the Department of Electrical and Electronic Engineering see the accepted entry qualifications from your country .

 Scottish requirements

-We require grades AAABB in Scottish Highers including Mathematics and either Physics or Chemistry.
-In addition, 2 Scottish Advanced Highers are normally required at grades AA including Mathematics and either Physics, Chemistry or Mathematics for Mechanics.
+We require grades AAABB in Scottish Highers, including Mathematics and either Physics or Chemistry.
+In addition, Scottish Advanced Highers are required in one of the following combinations:

-English Language and Mathematics not taken at Higher/Advanced Higher must have been achieved at SCQF level 5 (minimum National 5 grade C / Intermediate 2 grade C / Standard Grade Credit level grade 3).
+English Language not taken at Higher/Advanced Higher must have been achieved at SCQF level 5 (minimum National 5 grade B / Intermediate 2 grade B / Standard Grade 2).

-If you require further clarification about the acceptability of this qualification please contact Electrical and Electronic Engineering.
+If you require further clarification about the acceptability of this qualification please contact the Academic Department (s) you plan to apply to.

 European Baccalaureate